 - Pour 2 inches of oil into a pot and set over medium-high heat.
 While the oil heats up, try to blot as much moisture out of the squid as you can with paper towels.

-- Season the squid with salt and pepper and fill a shallow bowl with the flour.
+- Season the calamari with salt and pepper and fill a shallow bowl with the flour.

-- When the oil is heated, toss a quarter of the squid in the flour so that it's lightly coated.
+- When the oil is heated, dredge a quarter of the calamari in the flour mixture so that it's lightly coated.

-- Carefully add the squid to the pot and let it fry until cooked and golden brown, about 2 minutes.
+- Carefully add the squid to the pot and let it fry until golden brown and crispy, about 2 minutes.

-- With a slotted spoon, transfer the squid to drain on paper towels and sprinkle with more salt.
+- With a slotted spoon, transfer the calamari to drain on paper towels and sprinkle with more salt.